 "Do what's right, because it's right, ESPECIALLY when no one is looking"

 I take an interdisciplinary approach across a broad spectrum to include technical systems, automobility/motorsports, technology and the environment, innovation, users and maintainers, and technology in modern European history.
 I came from the world our students will be entering.
 I also work on operational issues with UVA's Experiential Learning competition teams.

-I was born into a US Army family of Swedish immigrants - both parents.
-As an "Army brat" (yes, this is a term of endearment we proudly embrace), I grew up predominantly in Europe due to my father's assignments as a senior non-commissioned officer (NCO) where we travelled extensively across Western Europe until age 15 when we were transferred to San Antonio, TX.
-Coming of age during the 1960s and 1970s among a variety of societies and cultures while learning multiple languages has been beneficial to me understanding other perspectives and opinions.
+I was born into a US Army family of Swedish immigrants (both parents) and I grew up predominantly in Europe until age 15 when we were transferred to San Antonio, TX.
+Coming of age among a variety of societies and cultures while learning multiple languages has been beneficial to me understanding other perspectives and opinions.

 Upon completion of undergraduate degree, I served with the US Army in Europe and the US as an Infantry officer first, then in Counterintelligence.
 During this time, I was frequently tasked with liaison duties to members of German, French, English and Belgian military organizations.